alvr-org/ALVR/wiki/Linux-Troubleshooting.md

 Check if Amdvlk is installed by seeing if `ls /usr/share/vulkan/icd.d/ | grep amd_icd` shows anything.
 If so, uninstall Amdvlk from your system.

+## Failed to create VAAPI encoder (fedora)

+Blocky or crashing streams of gameplay and then an error window on your desktop saying:
+> Failed to create VAAPI encoder: Cannot open video encoder codec: Function not implemented.
+Please make sure you have installed VAAPI runtime.

+This seems to be an issue for AMD GPU fedora 39+ users, but maybe others.

+### Fix

+Switch from `mesa-va-drivers` to `mesa-va-drivers-freeworld`.
+[Guide on how to do so](https://fostips.com/hardware-acceleration-video-fedora/) or [the RPM docs](https://rpmfusion.org/Howto/Multimedia).
+Then reboot your machine.

 ## Nvidia driver version requirements

 Alvr requires at least driver version 535 and CUDA version 12.1.
 If this is not the case SteamVR or the encoder might not work.